Open problems and questions about geodesics: Beyond no conjugate points

 By a result originally due to \cite{Croke1988} and later improved in \cite{Nab-Rot2002}, \cite{Sabourau2004} and \cite{Rotman2006}, for every Riemannian metric $g$ on the sphere $S^2$ one has Actually, in \cite{Croke1988} it was suggested that the constant $\sqrt{32}$ in the above inequality can be replaced by $\sqrt{2\sqrt{3}}$.
 The following example due to \cite{Croke1988} shows that one can not go below $\sqrt{2\sqrt{3}}$: take two congruent equilateral triangles and glue them along their boundaries.
 The example is not smooth and suggests the study of systolic inequalities on the space of smooth metrics with conical singularities.
 On the space of such metrics, let us consider the function

 This function has many nice properties; for example it is Lipschitz with respect to the appropriate distance on the space of metrics.
 By \cite{Croke1988}, the function has a positive minimum, and the natural conjecture is that the minimum is attained on the sphere constructed from two equilateral triangles as described above.

-But other critical points of this functions are also interesting: for example the round metric of the sphere is a critical point because of the huge set of Zoll metrics having the same value of $\sigma$ as the round metric, see \cite{Balacheff2006}.
+Other critical points of this function are also interesting: Balacheff showed that the round metric on the sphere is a critical point \cite{Balacheff2006}.
+Moreover, by \cite{Alv-Bal2014}, Zoll Finsler manifolds $(M, F)$ of all dimension satisfy the following alternative: for any Finsler deformation $F_t$ with $F_0=F$ either the function $ t \mapsto \sigma(F_t)$ has a strict local minimum at $t = 0$, or the family $F_t$ is tangent up to every order to the space of Zoll metrics.
+In dimension 2, the result is further improved in \cite{ABHS2017,ABHS2018}, where it is shown that both in the Riemannian and in the Finslerian cases the function $\sigma(F_t)$ defined above has a strict local minimum at $t = 0$ if $F$ is a Zoll metric.

+Note though that in the papers \cite{Alv-Bal2014,ABHS2017,ABHS2018} the metrics and the deformation are assumed to be smooth (at least $C^3$).
+In view of the Croke's example, it may be natural to consider also non-smooth metrics and non-smooth deformations.

 \begin{qst}[Babenko] {\it Does there exist, in the space of metrics with conical singularities, a (continuous or smooth) family of metrics $g_t$ such that $g_0$ is the round metric of the sphere, $g_1$ is the metric from the example above, and $\sigma(g_t)$ is a decreasing function of $t$.} \end{qst}